Massdrop 101: The Benefits of Custom In-Ear Monitors

 For the fashion-minded individuals seeking the best money can buy, a custom suit is the ultimate.
 By taking exact measurements of your body and allowing you to choose between different fits and styles cut and sewn just for you, the suit will perfectly fit all the parts of your body that are unique to you: slender or bulky shoulders, wiry or muscular arms, slender or thick thighs- a customized suit can handle it all.

 Universal IEMs work in much the same way as off-the-rack suits.
 You can choose the right ear tips that best suit your needs or swap out cables for the right length and flexibility.
 Some IEMs even offer interesting tuning options in the form of a switch or parts you can add or remove.
-However, the shell of the product is something that can't be changed- you're stuck with the form factor that is offer
+However, the shell of the product is something that can't be changed- you're stuck with the form factor that is offered.

-The unparalleled comfort and fantastic fit, the gorgeous design and artwork, the stories you strike up with curious individuals as you take them with you everywhere, and, of course, the sound quality are all great reasons why you should experience custom IEMs for yourself.
+The unparalleled comfort and fantastic fit, the gorgeous design and artwork, the stories you strike up with curious individuals as you take them with you everywhere, and, of course, the sound quality, are all great reasons why you should experience custom IEMs for yourself.

 Thank you very much for taking the time today to discuss Custom In-Ear Monitors (CIEMs) with our Massdrop members.
 Please start by introducing yourself.